AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-security-settings.md

 **None:** Prevents users from changing the document, including filling signature and form fields.

-**Inserting, Deleting, And Rotating Pages:** Lets users insert, delete, and rotate pages, as well as create bookmarks and thumbnail pages.
+**Inserting, Deleting, And Rotating Pages:** Lets users insert, delete, and rotate pages, and create bookmarks and thumbnail pages.
 This option is available only if a high encryption level (Acrobat 5.0, 6.0, 7.0, or 9.0) is selected.

 **Filling In Form Fields And Signing Existing Signature&#xA;Fields:** Lets users fill forms and add digital signatures.
 However, users cannot add comments or create form fields.
 This option is available only if a high encryption level (Acrobat 5.0, 6.0, 7.0, or 9.0) is selected.